bbauska/meta-react-basics/README.md

 ## 20. Dissecting props

-Recall that much like parameters in a JavaScript function which allow you to pass in values as arguments, React uses properties, or **props**, to pass data between components.
+Recall that much like parameters in a JavaScript function which allow you to pass in values as arguments, React uses properties, or <b>props</b>, to pass data between components.
 But how exactly do they work?

 In this reading, you'll use a transpiler to break JSX code to plain